 The first clip shows some samples pages from Hababy’s Christmas Eve – a charming, illustrated children’s book written by Joy and Jamie Farr, aka Maxwell Klinger in the iconic TV series M*A*S*H.

-The clip on the right, is taken from Mummy’s Lump, a book we converted for Breast Cancer Care.
+The bottom clip, is taken from Mummy’s Lump, a book we converted for Breast Cancer Care.
 This title is narrated by double Olivier Award-winning actress, Zoë Wanamaker.

 Supplying a Narration

 To add the read-aloud feature you will need to provide a single sound file containing a complete narration of your book.
 Usually we receive files in MP3 or M4A formats, although we can work from most other audio formats too.
 A few guidelines on providing your audio file:

 - The narration must be an accurate reading of the text contained within your book, as every single word of the narration needs to be mapped to the relevant word within the book (to make word highlighting possible).

 - It is not compulsory to include the front matter or end matter in narration.

 - Some devices/software will pause the narration between page turns, so we recommend that you include a short pause 1 to 2 seconds whilst recording the reading.

 - For the same reason we recommend that you do not include a continuous musical soundtrack behind the narration, as this will also be paused between pages.